Strategic Planning: A Roadmap for Internal Auditors

 Part 1: How vision and mission are ingrained in a strategic planning roadmap

-Strategic planning is an activity that has existed for centuries.
+The strategic planning process is an activity that has existed for centuries.
 Businesses rely on strategic plans to ensure growth, connection with customers, value creation for stakeholders, and a future of sustainable success.
 But while strategic planning is a vital business discipline, it is sometimes overlooked as a tool for internal auditing functions to ensure their own mission is successful.

 In my experience, strategic planning is a topic that is underappreciated and undervalued within the internal auditing profession.
 There could be many reasons for this.
-Professional standards focus primarily on governance and methodology principles rather than strategic planning practices.
+Internal auditing professional standards focus primarily on governance and methodology principles rather than strategic planning practices.
 Also, strategic planning is not frequently mentioned as a core competency of internal auditors.

 Check out the next two posts in this blog series: